Search by Keyword

 The official EMI tape box for this day has the song listed by its working title “Thank You Little Girl,” despite the word “little” only appearing once during the second verse.
 Since this documentation usually consisted of an engineers’ handwritten scribbles that day on the tape box, doubt can easily be had as to this title still being actually considered by the group since the phrase “thank you girl” is repeated nine times in the lyrics without ever including the word “little.”
 It could easily be concluded that either John or Paul mistakenly referred to the song by this title and the engineer jotted it down that way at the beginning of the session.

 According to Mark Lewisohn's book "The Beatles Recording Sessions," "Thank You Girl" was "recorded in six takes, with seven additional edit piece takes of the guitar flourish at the end.
-It was decided that the 'best' was to be an edit of takes six and 13."
+It was decided that the best was to be an edit of takes six and 13."
 However, released session tape evidence shows that these "additional edit piece takes" concerned, at least in part, Ringo's performance on drums.

-The closing of the song needed to be spruced up, so the group, probably at the suggestion of George Martin, performed seven attempts of an edit piece to close the song.
-The edit piece consisted of the Buddy Holly-like “oh, oh” opening segment of the verses with a Sandy Nelson- Tony Meehan-like drum solo by Ringo.
-After this was repeated twice, the “oh, oh” segment appears a third time followed by an energetic accentuated ending.
 Since Ringo has gone on record as stating that he despises drum solos, he relented and impressively performed the two solo sections.
 This is not to say that it came easily for him; hence the seven attempts to nail this edit piece.
-John can be heard on the session tapes between these takes saying that Ringo wasn’t “on the beat.”
+Lennon can be heard on the original session tapes between these takes saying that Ringo wasn’t “on the beat.”
 Nonetheless they eventually got it right, the seventh attempt, or "take 13," being the best.
 A decision was also made to increase the reverb on this ending section of the song, so a noticeable fullness permeates the last measures.
 At 5:30 pm, this session was complete, editing of the appropriate takes being accomplished either at the conclusion of this earlier session or sometime during the later EMI Studio Two session on this day, which spanned from 7 to 10 pm.

 According to Geoff Emerick's recollections detailed in his book "Here, There And Everywhere," this editing may have been more extensive than detailed above.
 Geoff Emerick was commissioned as second engineer at the very next Beatles recording session, this occurring on March 13th, 1963 in EMI Studio Two between 10 am and 1 pm.
 The purpose of this session was for a "harmonica overdub on the song 'Thank You Girl,'" Geoff Emerick recalls, adding: "Actually, it wasn't so much a Beatles session as it was a John Lennon session.
 He came in on his own to do it, despite the fact that he had a terrible cold.
 It came out in the course of conversation that he'd been home the night before and missed the band's gig: that's how sick he was.
 He staggered into the studio white as a sheet - he must have come straight from bed, and he had a hoarse voice.
 Lennon was croaking and sneezing, blowing his nose every few seconds.
 He was in terrible shape, but the pressures of the recording industry forced him from a sickbed and into a drafty studio.
 That's how little available time the constantly touring Beatles had at that point in their career."